Orange County Emergency Services responds to emergencies within the Town of Hillsborough.

 Weather conditions sometimes prevent garbage collection or other residential curbside services.
 The town uses the following means to communicate weather-related changes to town services:

 - Website — notifications can be found on the home page.

 - Email — subscribe to news releases through the website.

 - Twitter — @HillsboroughGov

-- Hillsborough Gov TV — the town’s government access channel is available on Time Warner Cable Channel 97-4.
-Customers who use a digital converter box for their analog or digital televisions will find Hillsborough Gov TV on Channel 18.
+- Hillsborough Gov TV — the town’s government access channel is available on Spectrum cable channel 97-4.
+Customers who use a digital converter box for their analog or digital televisions will find Hillsborough Gov TV on channel 18.
 The channel and its bulletins can be viewed online through the Public Information page.

 For changes to recycling and county-provided solid waste collections, check Orange County’s inclement weather page.

 Several government agencies offer online emergency information.

 - Disaster preparedness — the N.C.
 Department of Public Safety offers information on emergency planning and preparation, including disaster plans for families, the elderly and pets.
 The department also provides information specific to different types of natural and man-made hazards.
 The website is available in English and Spanish.